Northeast Stoney Crossing Study: 80 Avenue N.E. & 64 Avenue N.E.

 - Phase 1: Winter 2020

-- Introduce the study, explore the values and future vision of the corridors with stakeholders and public.
+- Introduce the study, explore the values and future vision of the corridors with interested parties and public.

 - Phase 2: Spring 2020

-- Identify and analyze technical and background data, review stakeholder and public feedback and review network needs and corridor feasibility.
+- Identify and analyze technical and background data, review interested parties and public feedback and review network needs and corridor feasibility.

 - Phase 3: Summer / Fall 2020

-- Explore potential concepts with stakeholders and public, recommend functionality of the 80 Avenue N.E. crossing and provide a Feasibility Study Report.
+- Explore potential concepts with interested parties and public, recommend functionality of the 80 Avenue N.E. crossing and provide a Feasibility Study Report.

 - Phase 4: Winter 2021

-- Develop and present the final grade separation plan to stakeholders and the public.
+- Develop and present the final grade separation plan to interested parties and the public.